Sarah Logan

-Sarah Rowe (née Bridges; born September 10, 1993) is an American professional wrestler currently signed to WWE, where she performs on the SmackDown brand under the ring name Valhalla.
-From 2017 to 2019, she was a member of the stable The Riott Squad with Liv Morgan and Ruby Riott and performed under the name Sarah Logan.
+Sarah Rowe (née Bridges; born September 10, 1993) is an American professional wrestler.
+She is best known for her tenure in WWE, where she performed under the ring names Sarah Logan and Valhalla.

+Bridges began her career in 2011 and worked for 5 years on the independent circuit as Crazy Mary Dobson.
+In 2016 signed a contract with WWE and was assigned to NXT, where he changed her ringname to Sarah Logan.
+She made her main roster debut the next year as part of the stable The Riott Squad with Ruby Riott and Liv Morgan.
+The stable disbanded in 2019 and was released the next year.
+WWE signed her again in 2022 and worked with the promotion until 2025.
+During her second stint, she worked first as Sarah Logan, but later she changed her character to Valhalla, managing The team of The War Raiders.

 Early life

-Sarah Bridges was born in Louisville, Kentucky, United States on September 10, 1993.
+Sarah Bridges was born on September 10, 1993, in Louisville, Kentucky.
 She attended Jeffersonville High School in Jeffersonville, Indiana.

 Professional wrestling career

 Independent circuit (2011–2016)

-Bridges began her wrestling career in 2011, under the ring name Crazy Mary Dobson, with her first match being against Mickie Knuckles for the IWA East Coast promotion.
+Bridges began her professional wrestling career in 2011, under the ring name Crazy Mary Dobson, with her first match being against Mickie Knuckles for the IWA East Coast promotion.
 She also pinned Viper in a ten-person tag team match in her debut in the American Pro Wrestling Alliance.
-Dobson then wrestled for various independent wrestling organizations across the United States and Europe including Insane Championship Wrestling, Shimmer Women Athletes, Ring of Honor, and Juggalo Championship Wrestling (JCW).
+Dobson then wrestled for various independent wrestling organizations across the United States and Europe including Insane Championship Wrestling (ICW), Shimmer Women Athletes, Ring of Honor (ROH), and Juggalo Championship Wrestling (JCW).
 On February 21, 2015, at JCW's Take Me Home show, Dobson teamed with Mad Man Pondo to defeat The Hooligans (Devin Cutter and Mason Cutter) to win the JCW Tag Team Championships.